JustinValentine/Rubiks-Cube-Solver/README.md

 # Rubik's Cube Solver
 This program can solve all 43 quintillion possible arrangements of a Rubik's Cube.
 The program also simulates any 'size' of 3-D combination puzzle, i.e. 10x10x10, 16x16x16, ect.
 OpenCV has been implemented to allow users to scan their real-world Rubiks Cube into the solver.
+See it in action: link

 ## Table of contents
 * [General Info](#general-info)